SAP-samples/teched2024-DA180/exercises/ex08/README.md

 ---

->:bulb: **Tip:** The system will ask you to resign in.
+>:bulb: **Tip:** The system will ask you to sign in again.
 Use the same user name and password for SAC as for Datasphere.

 ---